 In a business context, net income is revenue minus expenses, interest, and taxes.
 Net income is the same as the “profit” of a business, or its “earnings.”
 Of course, a business may not bring in enough income to cover its expenses.
 If expenses and other reductions are greater than the income of the business, the business has a net loss.
 In general, when a company’s net income is low or negative, a myriad of problems could be to blame, ranging from decreasing sales to poor customer experience to inadequate expense management.Finances can be complicated, we make them simple.
 And offer low fees and friendly financial advice along the way.
-Use our state of the art technology to get started investing investing or saving.
+Use our state of the art technology to get started investing.

 There are a few reasons why businesses calculate their net income.

 Businesses use net income to calculate their earnings per share.
 Earnings per share is the part of a company’s profit devoted to each share of a common stock.
 This is one indicator of a company’s profitability.
 This is determined by taking the net income minus the dividends on preferred stock and dividing that number by the average outstanding shares.

 Net income is also used to determine a company’s profitability over time.
 By measuring this number quarterly, yearly, and year after year, investors, executives, and stakeholders can determine how quickly a company is growing, whether or not a company is profitable, and then use those numbers to make projections for future revenues and goals.